More can qualify for ComCare financial aid as income benchmark is raised from July 17

 Applicants with a per capita household income of $800 or less a month will be eligible – up from the current benchmark of $650 or less, the Ministry of Social and Family Development (MSF) said on Thursday.

-The last time the ComCare income benchmarks were revised was in 2014, when the per capita household income benchmark was raised from $550 or less, to $650 or less a month.
+The last time the ComCare income benchmark was revised was in 2014, when the per capita household income benchmark was raised from $550 or less, to $650 or less a month.

-In August 2022, the MSF raised the amount of cash assistance given to recipients on two key ComCare schemes, the Short-to-Medium-Term Assistance (SMTA) and the Long-Term Assistance Scheme.
+In August 2022, the MSF raised the amount of cash assistance given to recipients on two key ComCare schemes – the Short-to-Medium-Term Assistance (SMTA) and the Long-Term Assistance.

-Unlike the Long-Term Assistance Scheme, which provides a fixed sum each month depending on the number of people in a family, the amount and length of time for which the aid is given to SMTA recipients varies, based on each family’s needs and financial circumstances.
+Unlike the Long-Term Assistance Scheme, which provides a fixed sum each month depending on the number of people in the family, the amount and length of time for which aid is given to SMTA recipients varies, based on each family’s needs and financial circumstances.

 The per capita household income benchmark indicates the approximate income level at which families qualify for aid, but it does not automatically qualify applicants for the SMTA, the ministry said.